maurya-anand/perl-utils/README.md

 ### Custom Perl based utilities

-1. Table to spreadsheet (xlsx)
+1. Apply rich text formatting into a spreadsheet (xlsx)

-    Create an excel spreadsheet by applying custom text formatting to specific columns of a tab-delimited file.
+    Create an excel spreadsheet with data from a tab-delimited text file and apply custom text formatting to specified columns.

     Using the 'text color' and 'underline' properties, highlight a specific sub string.